Admitting now

 The opioid treatment pathway

-Opioid addiction treatment follows a defined clinical arc.
-Buprenorphine induction, stabilisation, therapy phase, family integration, aftercare — each evidence-based.
+Opioid addiction treatment follows a defined clinical arc. clinical observation, stabilisation, therapy phase, family integration, aftercare — each evidence-based.

 1. 01